CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 st1-s2            Broadcom             Trident2                       BCM56850                  960G           32 x 40G-QSFP+
 ```

-You can filter the results of the command to view devices with a particular characteristic.
-This example shows all devices that use a Broadcom ASIC.
+You can filter the results of the command to view devices with a particular vendor, model, or modelID.
+This example shows all devices with a vendor of *Broadcom*.

 ```
 cumulus@switch:~$ netq show inventory asic vendor Broadcom